qupath/qupath-extension-omero-web/README.md

 of the extension corresponds to the port used by the microservice on the OMERO server (by default *8082*).
 This API can read every image and access raw pixel values.

+## Scripting
+Script examples are located in the `sample-scripts` folder.
+They show how the extension can be used from scripts (with or without the graphical user interface).

 ## Building

 You can build the extension using OpenJDK 17 or later with